 Briefly, these are R&D-driven inventions matched up to fit the changing needs of consumers.

-Blue ocean exploratory:
+Blue Ocean exploratory:

 Indeed, these ideas combine your technical capabilities, matched to pure unexplored consumer need states to create game-changing launches to move into fully protected blue oceans.